Empower Your Practice

 As such, HHR serves as a smooth transition from paper-based records to a fully digitized system.

-Studies have shown that it typically takes up to 8 months for a practice to fully implement an EHR system and that’s excluding the time it takes to plan the entire process.
+Studies have shown that it typically takes up to 8 months for a practice to fully implement an EHR system, and that's excluding the time it takes to plan the entire process.

 So, first adopting an HHR system is a great solution for healthcare practices that may have used paper records for a long time and will need adjustment and training to make a smooth transition to EHR.